nurifudayl/nurifudayl.github.io/_publications/chapters-2025-2-turkey.md

   - Neo-Ottomanism
 ---

-This chapter conceptualizes Turkey as a hybrid regional power: a multidimensional actor whose military, economic, and symbolic reach has expanded considerably, but whose aspirations to regional leadership remain constrained by domestic vulnerabilities and a deeply contested regional order.
+This chapter conceptualizes Turkey as a hybrid regional power: a multidimensional actor whose military, economic, and symbolic reach has expanded considerably, but whose aspirations remain constrained by domestic and regional vulnerabilities.

 ## About the Chapter